 Reference registered data

 If you want your web layers to reference your source data, you must register your data source with the ArcGIS Server site where you want the service to run.
 This ensures that the service can access the data.
 See Manage registered data stores in the ArcGIS Pro help for more information.
+Starting with ArcGIS Pro 2.5, a data store item is created in the active portal for the registered folder or database data source.
+Starting with ArcGIS Pro 3.0, you can register a cloud store.

 For more information on publishing maps, features, and imagery to federated servers, see Layers published to your portal's federated servers.